Liferuiner

 Liferuiner was a Canadian straight edge metalcore group from Greater Toronto Area, formed in 2004.

 In August 2008, a new lineup appeared going under the name xLIFERUINERx (which had been the Canadian band's name when they first started out).
-This lineup had an entirely unrelated group of members based out of upstate New York - fans would thus refer to this group as 'Liferuiner US' in a method of distinguishing between the two entities, which for certain periods of time co-existed in tumultuous fashion.
+This lineup had an entirely unrelated group of members based out of upstate New York–fans would thus refer to this group as 'Liferuiner US' in a method of distinguishing between the two entities, which for certain periods of time co-existed in tumultuous fashion.
 This version of the band has since disbanded.

-In early 2010 the Canadian incarnation of Liferuiner, fronted by original member and vocalist Jonny O'Callaghan, announced a return.
-Since that time the band has released the Sons of Straight Edge EP, 2013's Future Revisionists under InVogue Records and the "NOMADS" EP in 2016.
+In early 2010, the Canadian incarnation of Liferuiner, fronted by original member and vocalist Jonny O'Callaghan, announced a return.
+Since that time the band has released the Sons of Straight Edge EP, 2013's Future Revisionists under InVogue Records and the NOMADS EP in 2016.

 History

 The band was originally created to make a sort of joke against mainstream straight edge bands by writing lyrics about hate and death rather than preaching their lifestyle.
 They played its first show on July 16 in Waterdown, Ontario, coming on as a guest surprise after a Numbers, Revolt set.

 The band did not play again until later that fall when Jonny returned from touring with The End.
-The next show took place at the Rocket with Ion Dissonance.
+The next show took place at the Rockit Club with Ion Dissonance.
 The band recorded a live demo at this show which was to be the first demo released to the public.

-From July 22 to August 27, 2005, Liferuiner embarked on their first major tour, "Mission:Prohibition 2005", accompanied by fellow Ontarian metalcore band In This Defiance.
+From July 22 to August 27, 2005, Liferuiner embarked on their first major tour, "Mission:Prohibition 2005", accompanied by fellow Ontario metalcore band In This Defiance.
 The month-long tour took them from central Canada to western Canada, then down the West Coast of the United States, through the Mid-West and back up through the East Coast.
-Both bands were unsigned at the time and were on tour promoting their demo CDs with a limited amount of apparel.
+Both bands were unsigned at the time and were on tour promoting their demo CDs and apparel.

 Liferuiner signed a one-record deal with Tribunal Records for the distribution of No Saints.
-In June 2007 the band announced a deal with Rise Records, but were suddenly dropped from the label's roster after little more than a month's time.
-The group pressed onwards and inked a one-record deal with Uprising Records, which culminated in the recording and release of the album Taking Back The Night Life in 2008.
+In June 2007, the band announced a deal with Rise Records, but were suddenly dropped from the label's roster after little more than a month's time.
+The group pressed onwards and signed a one-record deal with Uprising Records, which culminated in the recording and release of the album Taking Back The Night Life in 2008.

 O'Callaghan, the sole original member remaining, left the group in mid 2008.
 In a move initiated by the label, tour manager Greg Moore copyrighted the band name and all the songs so that he could continue managing the outfit regardless of who comprised it.
 Eventually, he also kicked out the remaining Canadian members and replaced them all with members from the US.